 However much the Church rationalized its position and strove to enforce it, it is evident from ecclesiastical correspondence, court records, and well-known scandals of the time that the rules were ignored or honoured in the breach by many Christians during the Middle Ages, or were manipulated for personal advantage to get around the principle of the indissolubility of marriage. … In spite of the determination with which the Church insisted on its complex rules of who could marry whom, the ecclesiastical authorities were remarkably lenient in interpreting many parts of the incest legislation, especially in regard to more distant relations and affines.
 It is also clear that many people in the Middle Ages were not particularly bothered by breaches of the incest rule, such as the marriage of second cousins.

 It’s noteworthy that after the tenth and eleventh centuries the French aristocracy was widely known to flout the rules on incest, being well aware they were marrying incestuously in the eyes of the Church, but invoking these rules in the event of desiring a divorce.
-Thus the rule-following in the tenth and eleventh centuries by secular elites did not fundamentally alter their psychology.
+Thus the rule-following in the tenth and eleventh centuries by secular elites did not fundamentally alter their psychology in the direction of individualism.
 Moreover, this “convenient escape hatch” was an important factor in the Lateran Council’s reducing the permitted degrees of relatedness to four in 1215.

 The Geography of Church Influence

 Regarding the central claim that the length of time under the influence of the Western Church was critical to the rise of individualism, I note the following in Chapter 5: